jmelcr/jmelcr.github.io/projects.md

 that offers clinical decision support software for hospital clinicians treating cancer patients, [www.protyon.tech](http://www.protyon.tech).
 By leveraging computational molecular modeling and the latest scientific advances, we aim to bring personalized precision medicine into clinical practice.
-That’s why we started **Protyon**: to help clinicians make better treatment decisions and improve outcomes for their patients.
+That’s why we started Protyon:
+*to help clinicians make better treatment decisions and improve outcomes for their patients.*
 🚀 And as it goes with startups, we are building our spaceship at the same time as we fly it.
 *To boldly go where no man has gone before!*